MiDataInt/mdi-desktop-app/docs/options/mdi-directories.md

 ### MDI Directory **

-You must always provide the full path where you would like to / have already installed the MDI.
+You must always provide the full path where you would like to (or have already) installed the MDI.

-If `MDI Directory` ends with 'mdi' it will be used as is, otherwise code will be installed into a subfolder named 'mdi'.
+If `MDI Directory` ends with folder `mdi` it will be used as is, otherwise code will be installed into a new subfolder named `mdi`.
-The installer will create the 'mdi' subfolder as needed, but the parent folder must already exist.
+The installer will create the `mdi` subfolder as needed, but the parent folder must already exist.
 Thus, the following examples are equivalent.